Multiple buffering: Quad buffering

 3D standards like OpenGL and Direct3D support quad buffering.

 Double buffering for DMA

-The term double buffering is used for copying data between two buffers for direct memory access (DMA) transfers, not for enhancing performance, but to meet specific addressing requirements of a device (esp.
-32-bit devices on systems with wider addressing provided via Physical Address Extension).
-DOS and Windows device drivers are a place where the term "double buffering" is likely to be used.
+The term double buffering is used for copying data between two buffers for direct memory access (DMA) transfers, not for enhancing performance, but to meet specific addressing requirements of a device (particularly 32-bit devices on systems with wider addressing provided via Physical Address Extension).
+Windows device drivers are a place where the term "double buffering" is likely to be used.
 Linux and BSD source code calls these "bounce buffers".

 Some programmers try to avoid this kind of double buffering with zero-copy techniques.

 Other uses

 Double buffering is also used as a technique to facilitate interlacing or deinterlacing of video signals.